Converg3nce/matic-docs/docs/staking/linux-package-installation.md

 If you have received Matic tokens as part of Counter-stake.
 You need to generate validator key to participate.

-To generate a validator key for your validator, you can the following command.
+To generate a validator key for your validator, you can run the following command.
 The private key required as the input is your Wallet's Private key.

 ```js
 $ heimdallcli generate-validatorkey <private-key>